tell-k/blister-pack/README.rst

 This project is an experiment to provisioning an environment of Mac OS X using the Ansible.
 This project provides a template for povisioning environment.

-**Caution!** This project is too experimental, please consider carefully use.
+* **Caution!** This project is very experimental, Please consider carefully use.
+* I have check the operation only Yosemite.

 Bootstrapping
 ----------------